 - If there is no reaction in the cup, then the result is negative, which means you are not pregnant.

-Sometimes, doing the test at the wrong time could give you a negative result when it is actually positive.
+Sometimes, doing the test at the wrong time could give you a false-negative result when the actual outcome is positive.
 Hence, it is essential to know when to perform the test to get the correct results.

 When Should You Do The Test?

 Your body produces hCG only after implantation, which occurs a week after ovulation.
 So the best time to perform the baking soda pregnancy test is a week or more after your missed period.
 Doing the test early might give you a negative result.
 In that case, you can perform the test again at the right time (2).

 Is The Baking Soda Pregnancy Test Accurate?

 There is no evidence to prove that the at-home pregnancy test using baking soda is accurate.
 Some women get correct results, while some may not.
 At times, you may get a negative result the first time, followed by a positive result the second time.
 So it can be said that baking soda pregnancy test has 50% accuracy.